Canonical correlation analysis of stochastic trends via functional approximation: Inference on the number of common trends

 This section discusses the limits of the eigenvalues of $\cca(x_t,d_t)$ and their implications for estimating the number $s$ of stochastic trends (and the number $r$ of cointegrating relations).

-First, results are provided for the max-gap estimator and for alternative argmax estimators based on the canonical correlations.
-Second, by employing the \KLB, several statistics are introduced (i) to perform misspecification tests for model assumptions and (ii) to define top-down sequences of asymptotically pivotal tests for $H_0:s=j$ versus $H_1:s<j$ which provide alternative estimators of $s$.
+First, results are provided for the max-gap estimator and for alternative argmax estimators based on \SCC.
+Second, by employing the \KLB, several statistics are introduced (i) to perform misspecification tests for model assumptions and (ii) to define top-down sequences of asymptotically pivotal tests of $H_0:s=j$ versus $H_1:s<j$ for $j=p,p-1,\dots,1$, which provide alternative estimators of $s$.